 A: Incompatible kidney transplants can be done with great success, however, it requires desensitization.
-A more preferred method is to exchange donors either locally or in the national paired exchange program.
+A more preferred method is to perform a paired exchange locally or in the national paired exchange program.

 Q: I have high blood pressure.
 Can I donate?

 A: Yes, if it is easily controlled and the medical evaluation places you at low risk for kidney disease.

 A: Yes, if your risk of developing diabetes is low and the medical evaluation places you at low risk for kidney disease.

 Q: Can I live with only one kidney?

 A: Yes, you only need one healthy kidney to live a long, healthy life.

 Q: What if I don't know anyone who needs a kidney transplant, but I still want to donate?

 A: You are classified an altruistic/humanitarian donor.
 We will run a list of compatible patients waiting for a kidney at this center to find a potential match.
 You will also have the option to participate in a national/local paired exchange.

 Q: Can I have children after I donate a kidney?